MDash-NITAP/Nucleotide-Polymorphism/README.md

   5. Calculates dN/dS (to know more about dN/dS: Please refer to the related journal paper)

 # How it works:

-## Preparing directories for the program run:
-  ### For NCBI file
-    1. Create a folder 'Supporting Files' in the current working directory (where the program file is saved).
-    2. Create another folder 'ncbi' inside the folder 'Supporting Files'
-  ### For the Gene file
-    1. Create a folder with the name of the gene
-    2. Inside the above folder, create another folder '_raw_fasta'
-    3. Save the downloaded fasta/txt file(s) inside the folder '_raw_fasta'

 Upon running the program, it will display a menu: